City Baking Guide

 What is the fastest way to tune recipes for Cheyenne altitude?

-Start with the Cheyenne preset, run one controlled batch, and change one major variable per test round.
+Start with the Cheyenne preset, run one controlled batch, and change one major variable per test round while logging texture, spread, and doneness.